 Mobile extension of an in office business phone system.
 Everything on your mobile phone is effectively identical to your office phone.
-No fee required but you pay the per user fee for an in office extension.
-Good example of this is 8x8 mobile service.
+No fee is required but you pay the per user fee for an in-office extension.
+A good example of this is 8x8 mobile service.

-Mobile office solution with no in office phone extension.
+Mobile office solution with no in-office phone extension.
 Perfect for mobile workers who are always running around.
-Monthly fee is based on number of minutes required but is typically cheaper option than in office solution.
+Monthly fee is based on the number of minutes required but it is typically a cheaper option than an in-office solution.
 VoIP over WiFi or 3G can save on monthly minutes.
 Both Nextiva and RingCentral offer this solution.

 Personal mobile solution that leverages your home VoIP phone service and takes your home service and number on the road with you.
 Great example of this type of service is PhonePower which allows you to leverage your free international calls while you are out of the house.

 Simplest and most mobile solution is a free App that simply offers you free nationwide calling by leveraging either VoIP over WiFi or your cell phone data plan.
-Popular solution with limited features and cheap international calling.
+This is a popular solution with limited features and cheap international calling.
 Lots of providers such as RebTel, Skype and Vopium offer this type of service and make their money from the cheap international calls.